MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 | Facebook | 2004 |
 | **OWASP Top 10** | **2003** |

-^ Why doesn't the top 10 update more often?
+^ Why doesn't the Top 10 update more often?
+  - OWASP Top 10 has become a sort of defacto pseudo-standard, and companies do use it as a training resource.
-  - It would be hard to adopt training for the top 10 if it was a constantly moving target.
-The cadence generally is every 3 years.
+  - So it would be hard to adopt training for the OWASP Top 10 if it was a constantly moving target.
+  - The update cadence has generally been every 3 years.

 ---